 When unveiled at the event the shields are colorfully painted on wood.
 Until 1961, the shields were then turned into stained glass renditions.
 Now, the shields eventually take the form of hand-crafted wood carvings.
 The wood carvings are presented each year at Commencement.

-Dominican's shields, dating back to the early 1920s, can be viewed on campus in Meadowlands Residence Hall, Guzman Lecture Hall, and Caleruega Hall, or the see shield archives here.
+Dominican's shields, dating back to the early 1920s, can be viewed on campus in Meadowlands Residence Hall, Guzman Lecture Hall, and Caleruega Hall, or the read the shield archives.